Georgia vs. Kentucky NCAA Football Odds, Plays and Insights | October 16, 2021

 - Kentucky's games this year have hit the over on three of six set point totals (50%).

-- Kentucky is 5-1 against the spread and 6-0 overall in games when it records more than 5.5 points.
+- When Kentucky records more than 5.5 points, it is 5-1 against the spread and 6-0 overall.

-- When Kentucky amasses more than 203.5 yards, the team is 5-1 against the spread and 6-0 overall.
+- In games that Kentucky amasses more than 203.5 yards, the team is 5-1 against the spread and 6-0 overall.

-- The Wildcats have turned the ball over 12 times this season, two more turnovers than the Bulldogs have forced (10).
+- This season the Wildcats have turned the ball over 12 times, two more than the Bulldogs' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.